ivgivanov/100-days-of-code/log.md

 **Thoughts:** Spent quite some time to read existing code today.
 Looks quite diffrent than Hello World program

 **Link to work:** ### local commit only

+### Day 60: July 31, 2020

+**Today's Progress:** Make a good progress today, prepared regular GetMapping to return result + another that returns json formatted object

+**Thoughts:** I need to consider using pure REST endpoints and call them with javascript from the fron end.
+I'll achieve better UX this way

+**Link to work:** ### local commit only